octobercms/october/modules/system/assets/ui/docs/tab.md

 - beforeClose.oc.tab - triggered on a tab pane element before tab is closed by the user.
 Call the event's preventDefault() method to cancel the action.
 - afterAllClosed.oc.tab - triggered after all tabs have been closed

+### Backend active tab on render using a URL hashtag:

+URL hashtags can be used when loading a backend controller to set a tab active during the render event.
+When using either hashtag below, the hashtag will be automatically removed from the URL as soon as the tab is made active.
+The hashtags are as follows:

+- **#primarytab-[index]** - Add this hashtag to the end of the backend URL to set active tab by numeric index.
+For example, using the example URL `/backend/acme/example/tabexample/update/1#primarytab-2`, sets the tab with index equal to 2 active by default when loading the tabexample controller in update context

+- **#tab-[title]** -  Add this hashtag to the end of the backend URL to set active tab by a tab's title.
+For example, a tab with the title 'Information' can be set active by default (see example URL below).
+  Example URL: `/backend/acme/example/tabexample/update/1#tab-information`

+  All tab titles must be converted to lowercase when using hashtags and spaces should be replaced by underscores "_" (without quotes)

+  Example URL containing the tab title with a space 'More info':  `/backend/acme/example/tabexample/update/1#tab-more_info`

+Note: Using these hashtags only effects the parent widget's tabs